titolins/catalog_app/README.md

 # Catalog App

-Author: Tito Lins
+Author: Tito Lins\n
 Date: 2015-12-02

 ## About

 This is the third exercise required for the completion of Udacity's [Full Stack Web Developer Nanodegree's.](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

 ## Requirements